jgu13/MiRformer/README.md

 The main entry point for training and evaluation is `scripts/DTEA_model.py`.

-### Training
+### Evaluation

-To train a model, use the following command.
+To test MiRformer model, use the following command.
 This example uses the `DTEA` base model with a custom configuration and a minimal test dataset.

 ```bash
 python scripts/eval_DTEA_model.py \